BioBoost/course-object-oriented-programming-with-cpp/hello_universe/hello_universe.md

 ![The Compilation Process of a C++ Program](img/the_compilation_process.png)

+> #### Hint::Hint Intermediate files
+> If you wish to test this in Code::Blocks you can navigate to "Settings => Compiler => Compilers settings => Other compiler options" and add `-save-temps=obj`.
+Now rebuild your project and navigate to your project directory with Windows Explorer.
+You will find the different intermediate files in the subdirectory 'obj/Debug'.

 ### Separate Compilation

 One of the features of C and C++ that's considered a strength is the idea of "separate compilation".
 Instead of writing all the code in one file, and compiling that one file, C/C++ allows you to write many .cpp files and compile them separately.
 With few exceptions, most .cpp files have a corresponding .h file.